 There were always students lurching home, sometimes pushing a nicked shopping trolley or carrying a traffic cone that would take pride of place in random student kitchens or living rooms.
 Obligatory poster of Che Guevara on the wall.

-It was strange enough befriending the local prostitutes but some of our fellow students took ‘larger than life’ to a new level.
+Befriending local prostitutes may have been strange but some of our fellow students took ‘larger than life’ to an entirely differen level.

 Paul, in the room next to Vics, a brilliant friend throughout our student years.
 Nevertheless, despite being the same age, he took it upon himself, as a man who knew life hailing as he did from Oldham, to be a father figure.
 He made us our tea on many occasion (boil in a bag cod in sauce.
 I was so impressed.
 Sophisticated).
 He escorted us past the scary Rottweiler’s house two doors up and as the dog foamed at the mouth, yanking at the long chain that precariously secured it within the yard.
 “Don’t bloody panic.”
 He would tell us as Vics and I scuttled behind him.
 He was as scared as us.